Hudson, New York

 Lots of people who come to Hudson love antiques.

 If that’s you, you’ll love this luxurious historical inn, run by a lovely couple Robert and Marie, who have liberally decorated the house with stunning art and antique furniture.

 We stayed here on our first visit to Hudson and loved the décor.
 All of the rooms are unique in layout and furnishings, and the hospitality here is warm and personable.

 The owners live and work at the inn, grow their own herbs and vegetables, and even bake their own bread and pastries.

-Best of all, this is one of the few lodging options in town that includes breakfast with your stay.
-It's served communally in the ground floor dining room each morning, so it's a nice way to meet other travelers.
+Best of all, this is one of the best lodging options in town that includes breakfast with your stay.
+It’s homemade and served communally in the ground floor dining room each morning, so it’s a nice way to meet other travelers.
 (Well, at least it was on our trip pre-covid!)

 This is a great option for couples and travelers who like a more personal vacation experience.